 The Emotional Burden of Psoriasis

 Think you know psoriasis?
 It's much more than a skin condition.
 It actually affects your mental health quite a bit, too.
 Take it from me.
+None of this information is meant to be taken as medical advice: for that you need to chat with your doctor.
+Thank you.

 Today I burst into tears in the pharmacy, and the poor lady at the counter just stared at me like I was an alien.
 I feel like such an idiot.